ulfschneider/afova/README.md

 Afova will identify the constraints assigned to input controls contained by HTML form elements, validate the form during submit, and report constraint violations.

-For example, give the following HTML form, which has a single required text input control and a constraint violation message saying "Please provide text input":
+For example, the following HTML form has a single *required* text input control and a constraint violation message saying "Please provide text input":

 ```html
 <form>